Awareness, Mystery and Value 2019 - New RE syllabus for Somerset Schools

 Given the extensive use of the Understanding Christianity resource, we will produce a document which identifies the links with the AMV assessment objectives.

-Schools are invited to participate in the trialing and development of the new exemplar lessons.
+Schools are invited to participate in the trialling and development of the new exemplar lessons.

 Under the provisions of the Education Reform Act parents have a right to withdraw their children from R.E.
 Parents should discuss this with the Headteacher.